ugr-sail/sinergym/docs/source/pages/installation.rst

 ****************

-We include a **Dockerfile** for installing all dependencies and setting up the image for running *sinergym*.
+We include a **Dockerfile** for installing all dependencies and setting up the image for running *Sinergym*.

 By default, Dockerfile will do `pip install -e .[extras]`, if you want to install a different setup, you will have to do in root repository: